A multitude of resources are available for students in the Center for Intercultural Studies.

 The Centre for Social Relations is a new interdisciplinary applied research centre; our work explores the multiple drivers for the most pressing problems for pluralist diverse societies today through the multiple lenses of ethnicity, belief, socio-economic factors, inter-generational or cross-community relations.
 The Centre's work takes a local, regional, national and global approach to these issues with a special interest in young people.
 The research team includes experts in participation and employment, skills development, participatory public engagement, community relations and tension monitoring, inter-cultural dialogue, sectarian conflict, and interfaith relations.

-Border Crossings creates new intercultural, multi-media theatre in response to the contemporary globalised world.
+Border Crossings creates new intercultural, multi-media theater in response to the contemporary globalized world.

 Intercultural Dialogue Institute of Canada